Calabria: Punic Wars

 During the Second Punic War (218–201 BC) the Bruttii allied with Hannibal, who sent Hanno, one of his commanders, to Calabria.
-Hanno marched towards Capua (in Campania) with Bruttian soldiers to take them to Hannibal's headquarters there twice, but he was defeated on both occasions.
+Hanno marched toward Capua (in Campania) with Bruttian soldiers to take them to Hannibal's headquarters there twice, but he was defeated on both occasions.
 When his campaign in Italy came to a dead end, Hannibal took refuge in Calabria, whose steep mountains provided protection against the Roman legions.
 He set up his headquarters in Kroton and stayed there for four years until he was recalled to Carthage.
 The Romans fought a battle with him near Kroton, but its details are unknown.
-Many Calabrian cities surrendered.
-Calabria was put under a military commander.
-Nearly a decade after the war, the Romans set up colonies in Calabria: at Tempsa and Kroton (Croto in Latin) in 194 BC, Copiae in the territory of Thurii (Thurium in Latin) in 193 BC, and Vibo Valentia in the territory of Hipponion in 192 BC.
-The Romans called Calabria Bruttium.
-Later, during the reign of Augustus it became part of the third region of Italy, the 'Regio III Lucania et Brettium.
+Many Calabrian cities surrendered to the Romans and Calabria was put under a military commander.